AnaBoca/AnaBoca/README.md

 ## I'm a Developer && Poet!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 🥅 2021 Goals: Competently use Angular, React, and Vue
-- ⚡ Fun fact: I am an organization nerd
+- ⚡ Fun fact: I have a compulsion to organize (even things that are already organized)

 ### Connect with me: